Fisayo Adarabioyo: NAC Breda

 After a trial earlier in the summer with English club Crawley Town, on 16 August 2016, Adarabioyo signed a two-year deal with Eerste Divisie side NAC Breda.
 He made his debut 6 days later, on 22 August, coming on as a substitute for Manchester City loanee Brandon Barker.
 He scored his first goal for the club on 16 September, in the 94th minute of a 4–2 win over RKC Waalwijk.
 He was released by the club in 2018.

 FC U Craiova 1948

 On 22 February 2019 he signed a contract with Romanian Liga III club FC U Craiova 1948.
 After two matches, he left the club.

 Return to non-league

 In February 2020, Adarabioyo joined Northern Premier League side Warrington Town, making three appearances.
 The following season, he featured for National League North side Curzon Ashton.
 After appearing once for Curzon Ashton on the bench, Adarabioyo joined National League side Altrincham.
 By August 2021, he was playing for Ashton United.

 Personal life

 Fisayo is the brother of current Chelsea player Tosin Adarabioyo.
+In January 2023, Fisayo received a 12-month community order after being convicted of harassment without violence at Warrington Magistrates' Court.